josesk1975/Jellyfin-Linux-Permissions/README.md

 sudo mkdir /hdd
 sudo mkdir /hdd/m
 ```
 Change the permissions to only allow "boss" to have ownership of /hdd and /hdd/m.
-Otherwise all users will have read write access to /hdd and /hdd/m.
+Otherwise all users will have read write access to /hdd and /hdd/m and thus full access to the mapped hard drive.
 ```
 sudo chown boss:boss /hdd
 sudo chown boss:boss /hdd/m